iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 5 reviews"/>
 </p>

+> Good<br> :date: __2021-02-05 23:46:01__

+> I like the fact that this app checks for covid it alerts you to let you know what exactly its doing.
+Most Recommended<br> :date: __2021-02-04 00:08:01__

+> I've been extreoffensive with my life & very much the definsv wit my fam.
+My wife more than ever more so than me.
+I mean we have stopped seeing one another romantically and we've been doing that 1ce month like clockwork. so to end our special monthly night speaks volumes.
+I mean we dont even sleep in the same bed anymore. she even goes outta town weekend's so we arnt stuck close quarters.
+After George Floyd all them people together no Spike weird I must say.
+Why no deaths spike?Anyone?<br> :date: __2021-02-03 17:29:00__

+> I would recommend every one to use this app specially this corrona virus erra.
+It helps to be aware who is around whether some is 3nfectedor not.
+Stay safe folks 🙏 ❤<br> :date: __2021-02-02 17:16:39__

+> Keeps me covid-19 free!<br> :date: __2021-01-29 21:35:37__

 > (optional)<br> :date: __2021-01-20 08:52:59__

 > Edit: the below issue has been addressed.
 Much better now!
 Old review: "Like the app, easy to use, pleasant interface.
 However, I was exposed about a month ago.
 It alerted me correctly, but it never cleared/updated the exposure notice.
 It says "Possible exposure 7-14 days ago".
 So after your first possible exposure, you'll be tempted to ignore it.
 It would be more effective if it either said "Possible exposure between "11/14 and 11/21" or simply added a timestamp to each exposure notification."<br> :date: __2021-01-13 15:17:30__